zendesk/ticket_redaction_app/README.md

 ## Features:

 * Redacts a specific string from ticket comments
-* Redacts chosen attachments from ticket
+* Redacts specific attachment(s) from ticket

 ## Set-up/installation instructions:

-Simply install the app and add role restrictions as necessary.
+Simply install & activate the app then open a ticket.

 ## Contribution: